400-000-000/jaded/content/about.md

 ## The Structure

 The first Jaded hub is in NYC.
-Its flagship institutions is [**Jaded Forum**](/forum), a show hosted by artists Yedoye Travis and Z that includes community discussion, live performances, and parties.
-This hub also includes **Jaded Records,** and **Jaded Magazine (in development).** Jaded Forum as a show is produced by 400,000,000 Productions, a multi-stakeholder co-op with various levels of membership.
+Its flagship institution is [**Jaded Forum**](/forum), a show hosted by artists Yedoye Travis and Z that includes community discussion, live performances, and parties.
+This hub also includes **Jaded Records** and **Jaded Magazine (in development).** Jaded Forum as a show is produced by 400,000,000 Productions, a multi-stakeholder co-op with various levels of membership.

 **Have a cooperative or collective in any of the areas below?
 Reach out, plug in, and let’s federate.**